What is block printing on fabric ?

 Wood block printing of textiles refers to the textile printing technique of printing patterns on fabric with carved wooden blocks.
 It is the oldest textile printing technique and the easiest.
 As early as the 14th century, Indians have been block printing and in China even earlier.
 Block printing is supposed to have originated in China.

 Most of the motifs used in Indian block printing for centuries are still popular today, like the beetle leaf prints.
-But what I absolutely adore are some really cool prints which look traditional and at the same time modern – definitely an oxymoron – but looking at the prints it is not so inconceivable.
+But what I absolutely adore are some really cool prints which look traditional and at the same time modern – but looking at the prints it is not so inconceivable.
 Cycles, telephones, cars, elephants- you name it they have made a print out of it.
 And all look absolutely stunning.

 In this post I will be outlining a process which gives you simple block printing using ingredients you have at home